Superman-jp/SAS_Plotter/docs/_sources/Ridgeline_plot.rst.txt

 - **ylabel : string (optional)**

-   optional. label string of response axis. default is "y". when the label is not displayed , set like below.
+   optional. label string of response axis. default is "Response". when the label is not displayed , set like below.

    ylabel=,